 Peripheral Artery Disease Specialist

 Peripheral artery disease can be painful and have serious complications, including amputation.
-At Prime Heart and Vascular, Dr. Rishin Shah is a vascular specialist with over a decade of experience treating men and women with peripheral artery disease.
-Dr. Shah knows how the condition can impact your daily life and offers innovative treatments to lower your risks and avoid complications.
+At Prime Heart and Vascular, our vascular specialist team has over a decade of experience treating men and women with peripheral artery disease.
+We know how the condition can impact your daily life and offers innovative treatments to lower your risks and avoid complications.
 Important blood vessels meander through your entire cardiovascular system.
 Let a trained cardiologist help you take better care of them.
-Call the Allen, Frisco, Prosper, Celina, Little Elm, Carrollton, or Plano, Texas, office today for a consultation or book online.
+Call the Allen, Frisco, Prosper, Celina, Little Elm, or Plano, Texas, office today for a consultation or book online.

 Peripheral Artery Disease Q & A